diracleo/adventurizer/README.md

 Follow the instructions in this section every time you develop.

-  1. Go into the directory you created in the previous section if you're not already in there `cd adventurizer`
+  1. Go into the directory you created in the previous section if you're not already in there <br/>`cd adventurizer`
-  1. Pull latest changes from the repo `git pull origin master`
+  1. Pull latest changes from the repo <br/>`git pull origin master`
-  1. Run the begin development script `begin`
+  1. Run the begin development script <br/>`begin`
       * The React app will start in development mode in a new command window.
 Leave this open.
       * The Python Flask API server will start in a new command window.
 Leave this open.
 You'll be able to observe all HTTP requests here.
       * Your browser will open a new tab with the URL http://localhost:3000/